-The O&M Facility Plan must include the following at a minimum:
+An O&M Facility Plan for each applicable municipal facility shall be developed and implement and must include the following at a minimum:

 - a.
 Inventory of management practices on site; - b.
 Procedures and documentation for the implementation of the management practices on site; and - c.
 Maintenance Procedures and Frequencies for each Stormwater Control Measure (or type of SCM).